-E) Emergency Cut-Out Switch
+F) Emergency Cut-Out Switch

-A push button switch located on right side of handlebar.
-To stop the engine in an emergency, press button down into lower position.
+A 3 position switch located on the right side of the handlebar.
+To stop the engine in an emergency, flick the lever to either upper or lower "OFF" position.
+To start engine, lever must be in middle "ON" position.

-Before re-starting engine always depress button into released upper position.
-The driver of this vehicle should familiarize himself with the function of this device by using it several times on first outing.
-Thereby being mentally prepared for emergency situations requiring its use.
+The driver of this vehicle should familiarize himself with the function of this device by using it several times on first outing, thereby being mentally prepared for emergency situations requiring its use.

-WARNING: If the button has been used in an emergency situation the source of malfunction should be determined and corrected before restarting engine.
+WARNING: If the switch has been used in an emergency situation the source of malfunction should be determined and corrected before restarting the engine.

-F) Manual Starter Handle
+G) Manual Starter Handle